phpMussel/phpMussel/_docs/readme.vi.md

 - Has no influence in CLI mode.

 "cleanup"
 - Unset variables and cache used by the script after the initial upload scanning?
-False = No; True = Yes [Default].
+False = Không; True = Vâng [Mặc định].
 If you -aren't- using the script beyond the initial scanning of uploads, you should set this to `true` (yes), to minimize memory usage.
 If you -are- using the script beyond the initial scanning of uploads, should set to `false` (no), to avoid unnecessarily reloading duplicate data into memory.
 In general practice, it should usually be set to `true`, but, if you do this, you won't be able to use the script for anything other than the initial file upload scanning.
 - Has no influence in CLI mode.

 "scan_log"